oslabs-beta/BottleNetes/README.md

 ### 🌐 Environment Variables 🌐

-A quick overview of the fields in your .env.prod file:
+A quick overview of the fields in your .env.production file:

 - OPENAI_API_KEY
   For GPT-based services, if you leverage AI integrations.